bsx-1/poncyducks/README.md

 This is a template for using Express and React in the same project.
 It is based on Create React App.
 The following readme was totally stolen from the sample :)

+## Notes

+Please run this on VSCode.
+Go to the file folder, right click, and select "Open with Code."
+OR cd into the directory and type "code ."

 ## Installing

 ```bash